bluegenes/2022-paper-protein-kmers/manuscript.md

 ### Amino Acid k-mer length selection

 The Genome Taxonomy Database (GTDB) provides a genome-based taxonomy for bacterial and archaeal genomes [@doi:10.1038/s41587-020-0501-8].
-We begin by assessing the prevalance of nucleotide amino acid k-mers of different k-mer lengths within genomes (/proteomes) selected for inclusion within GTDB.
+We begin by assessing the prevalance of nucleotide and amino acid k-mers of different k-mer lengths within assemblies selected for inclusion within GTDB.
 The most recent GTDB release, `rs202`, encompasses 258,407 genomes from 47,895 species.

 To make analyses at this scale tractable, we built `sourmash` FracMinHash sketches, with a scaling factor of 1000 for nucleotide k-mers (keep ~1/1000 k-mers) and 200 for amino acid k-mers (keep ~1/200 protein k-mers) [@doi:10.1101/2022.01.11.475838].